rasmadeus/lalgorithms/README.md

-The repository was added on purpose to keep the source code produced during algorithms learning.
+The repository was added in order to keep the source code produced during algorithm learning.